Top tips for how to write a CV

 Beware the over-formatted CV

 By laying out your CV clearly and with sensible use of bold and bullet points, you should still be able to create a CV which is easy on the eye and will look the same to the reader as it does to you.
+This will arguably focus the readers attention on the content and not on the formatting.

 In the world of CVs this is the million-dollar question.
 People are given so much conflicting advice “it must fit onto one page” (even if you are a Managing Director?!) or conversely, it should contain detail on every role you have held (even if it runs to 5 pages?!).

 In reality it is about common sense.
 If you are beginning your career, you may well struggle to fill more than one page however if you include all relevant information (Education, Qualifications, Interests etc.) you should be able to stretch to a page and a half.
-Equally, if you are a senior operator with many years of experience, it can be very hard to condense it down without losing some really valuable content.
+Equally, if you are a senior candidate with many years of experience, it can be very hard to condense it down without losing some really valuable content.

 The key is to keep flowery prose to a minimum, use clever formatting (font size, narrow margins etc.) and be economical with your language without missing any salient points.
 Also, and this is just a little niggle on my part; it isn’t really necessary to have the words Curriculum Vitae at the top of the page.
 Your name will suffice and this will save you a valuable line of text!